West End Online

 BILL LYON -

 I graduated from Auburn in '64, worked for Alabama Power for a couple of years, then spent 12 years in the USAF as a pilot.
-I retired from the AF Reserve as a Lt Col & live in the Chicago area.
+I retired from the AF Reserve as a Lt Col and live in the Chicago area.
 Hoping to hear from some of you!

-SUE MANN - After graduating, I went to Howard College & was in the first graduating class under the new name of Samford U. During college I got more interested in music & met Jon Blouin in the a cappella choir.
-We have been married for 38 yrs & have 3 grown daughters (35, 31, 30).
+(deceased) - After graduating, I went to Howard College and was in the first graduating class under the new name of Samford U. During college I got more interested in music and met Jon Blouin in the a cappella choir.
+We have been married for 38 yrs and have 3 grown daughters (35, 31, 30).
 Our youngest was Miss Mississippi in '94.
-We thought they would never get married, but 1 did in '99 & another will this July.
+We thought they would never get married, but 1 did in '99 and another will this July.
 We have just experienced our first grandchild.
 WOW!
 We live in Sumner, MS, where Jon is pastor of the First Baptist Church.
 After 40 yrs in the music ministry, he somehow got in the pastorate - God has quite a sense of humor.
-I teach intellectually gifted kids at the local school (have taught for 31 yrs) & love doing that.
+I teach intellectually gifted kids at the local school (have taught for 31 yrs) and love doing that.
 However, I am greatly looking forward to retirement in a couple of yrs (if the stock market doesn't eat all our retirement before then).
-I've done a good bit of theatre & I still sing a lot, but don't sound as good - guess I'm getting old.
+I've done a good bit of theatre and I still sing a lot, but don't sound as good - guess I'm getting old.
+My best memories of WEHS was being secretary of the student body, being so-o-o in love with Bailey Dickinson, sorority spend the night parties, going to the zoo on graduation night to see who was there, and drinking beer - oooh, bad boys!

 J. W. MARTIN -